- AWS Portal

 In addition to classroom work, every grade student:

 - Receives weekly violin, viola, or cello lessons in 4th Grade;

 - Joins the school Orchestra, Band, or Ensemble in 5th Grade, and plays in that ensemble through Grade 8, including concerts;

-- Sings in one of the two school choruses (5th-6th Grade, and 7th-8th Grade), including concerts; and
+- Sings in the school chorus (5th-8th Grade), including concerts; and

 - Performs with the class at all-school assemblies during the year.